 - Value diversity.
 People from different backgrounds with different experiences bring different perspectives.
 Their perspectives challenge current approaches, which helps build better companies.

 - Practice transparency.
 Share information where possible (e.g., financial and product roadmaps).
-Employees not only deserve to know where time and money is spent, they gain context to make better day-to-day work decisions.
+Employees not only deserve to know where time and money is spent, they also gain context to make better day-to-day work decisions.

 - Hire employees with values, skills and growth potential.
 Shared purpose and vision are more important business characteristics than a homogenous team.

-- Listen and value input enough to make change.
+- Listen and value input enough to make a change.
 Talent that gives and receives honest feedback is important.
 So is being humble enough to embrace change based on input.